 Have all your key things ready to go

-In my case, I keep a winter coat and robe hanging next to my door, right by my blindness cane and key card, with a pair of slip on shoes underneath.
+I keep a winter coat and robe hanging next to my door, right by my blindness cane and key card, with a pair of slip on shoes underneath.
 That way, I just quickly unhook items and throw them on as I go.
 I also recommend taking these items into the bathroom with you when you take a shower, as well as a quick change of clothes in case the alarm goes off while you shower!

 Know how to navigate stairs safely

 This year, I only have to walk down three stairs to get out of my building, but last year I lived on the fourth floor, so I had much more stairs to walk down, and I’m not known for walking particularly fast.
-I would practice walking up and down them early in the semester, with and without my cane, to make the navigation processs easier.
+I would practice walking up and down them early in the semester, with and without my cane, to make the navigation process easier.

 Have an escape buddy to help you get out of the building

 I had my neighbors last year help me down the stairs and let me know when to turn to get to the next staircase, and everyone on my hall knew how to help me if the normal people weren’t able to.
 My roommates this year guide me down the stairs and across the street to wherever I need to go.
-If you’re trying to explain to someone how to be a guide for you, check out my post on how to be a human guide.

 Report to building staff that you are safe

 I usually text my resident advisor that I got out of the building and to let me know when it is safe to return.
+When I first moved in, I let my RA know that I am sensitive to flashing lights when I first moved in so they knew to check in with me.

 Have a safe location you can go to while the incident is dealt with